 - CARSAT: Pension insurance and health at work funds.
 Pension fund for general system at the regional level.

 - SAM: Average yearly income.
 This represents income on which contributions have been paid.
 For all beneficiaries born after 1947, the SAM is calculated on the basis of the 25 best years of the person's career.

 - Payment: Procedure which, for the beneficiary, consists of asserting his pension rights.

 - AGIRC-ARRCO: created in 2019 through the merger of the AGIRC (executives) and ARRCO (all wage earners, including executives) schemes; it is the body that manages the supplementary pension schemes for employees of the private sector - in industry, trade, services and agriculture, including executives.

 Forms you may need to fill in

-- Application form for a personal pension - Employee of the general system, employee and non-salaried agricultural workers (MSA), craftsman and tradesmen (Social security for the self-employed)
+- Application form for a personal pension - Employee and non-salaried of the general system, employee and non-salaried agricultural workers (MSA)

 - Personal space to apply for supplementary Agirc-Arrco retirement online